emichael/dslabs/labs/lab0-pingpong/README.md

 it yourself!
 When the `PingClient` gets a `Ping` from the calling code, it sends the `PingRequest` over the network to the server and sets a `PingTimer`.
 Once the `PongReply` is received (with the necessary value), the client stores the result and notifies the calling code which may be waiting.
-Like all timers `PingTimer` defines a timer length.

 ```java
 @Data